-This is an established medical training site with a robust undergraduate UBC Integrated Clinical Clerkship program that trains 4 medical students completely for their 3rd year.
+This site is an established medical training site with a robust undergraduate UBC Integrated Clinical Clerkship program that trains four medical students completely for their third year.
 The Family Medicine Residency Rural rotations have been hosted at this site for many years, so we have very experienced preceptors for postgraduate training.

-UBC administrative and clinical offices are established and there are state of the art Video-conferencing education rooms, a well-stocked, up to date medical library as well as access to all online UBC and Health Authority Library resources.
-Medical education here is fully supported by well- seasoned, dedicated and skilled clinicians who are passionate and enthusiastic about teaching.
+UBC administrative and clinical offices are established, and there is state of the art video conferencing education rooms, a well-stocked, up to date medical library as well as access to all online UBC and Health Authority Library resources.
+Medical education here is fully supported by well-seasoned, dedicated and skilled clinicians who are passionate and enthusiastic about teaching.
 They will welcome you wholeheartedly.

-Choosing the Kooteney Bounday Site will be an opportunity for motivated, independent and adventurous learners to acquire rural competencies and practical skills in a well supported learning environment.
+Choosing the Kootenay Boundary Site will be an opportunity for motivated, independent and adventurous learners to acquire rural competencies and practical skills in a well-supported learning environment.
 We are committed to offering you opportunities to develop all the core competencies required for successful completion of the CCFP/MCCQE-2 exams.
 Most importantly, residents will enjoy their learning experience, become part of the community, and form significant relationships with their preceptors.
 Residents will be exposed to how rural physicians can enjoy a balanced personal life with a highly rewarding career in family medicine.